AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 That sucks.

 Multi-tiered demoing needs to be done in a way that recognizes the work hackers put in.
 I don't know how to do that yet; having three demo auditoriums for the first round feels a bit of a logistical mess.
 Open for ideas - email me on this one.

+**Updates:**

+- A couple of minor fixes.
+Thanks to DJ, Ayaka, Jennifer and Jonathan!
+- See the [HN Commentary](http://news.ycombinator.com/item?id=4681304), for discussion on Multi-Tier Voting and charging attendees; in particular, Greg (from AngelHack)'s post on his experience [fund-raising for grown-up (non-college) hackathon](http://news.ycombinator.com/item?id=4682191).
+- Check out [my other hackathon posts](/tag/hackathons), and are curious about advice on fundraising and timing, and lots of other goodness.